luis-i-reyes-castro/setup_guides/README.md

-# Ubuntu 24.04 Setup Guide
+# Ubuntu Python Developer Setup Guide
-This guide will help you set up your Ubuntu 24.04 system with essential tools, a Python virtual environment, and Git.
+This guide will help you set up your Ubuntu 24.04 system.
+It assumes you are sharing the disk with a Windows or mac operating system, hence the inclusion of the `grub-customizer`.
+It installs Google Chrome, GIT, a Python virtual environment, some Python ML packages, and Cursor.
 It also includes steps to automate the activation of your Python environment.

 ## Update and Upgrade System
 Start by updating and upgrading your system to ensure all packages are up to date.